raffaa/traffic-prediction-comnetsemu/README.md

 ## Requirements

-You can install the network emulator by following the instructions on [Prof. Granelli website] (https://www.granelli-lab.org/researches/relevant-projects/comnetsemu-labs).
+You can install the network emulator by following the instructions on [Prof. Granelli website](https://www.granelli-lab.org/researches/relevant-projects/comnetsemu-labs).
 This virtual machine includes the Mininet emulator RYU, which are crucial to running our project.

 ## Getting Started

-1. Clone the repository:
+* Clone the repository:
     ```
     git clone https://github.com/raffaa/traffic-prediction-comnetsemu.git
     ```
-2. Install dependencies using pip:
+* Install dependencies using pip:
     ```
     sudo pip3 install -r requirements.txt
     ```